stevenrick/stevenrick.github.io/content/publications.md

 #### 2025

+Johnson, **Rick**, Grønbæk, Wong, Yin, Nebeling, Klein, Ackerman & Malone.
+(2025).
+[Augmenting Collaborative Problem-Solving: Exploring the Design and Use of GenAI for Groupwork](https://www.doi.org/10.1145/3715070.3748297).
+*Workshop at CSCW*

 **Rick**, Heyman, Paredes, Hong & Malone.
 (2025).
 [How far afield should you go when being creative?
 Semantic area as a metric of AI's effects on creative ideation](https://computationalcreativity.net/iccc25/wp-content/uploads/papers/iccc25-rick2025how.pdf).
 *Proceedings of ICCC*